George DiCaprio: Career

-In 2021, he gave his screen debut as Mr. Jack in Paul Thomas Anderson's film Licorice Pizza.
+In 2021, he made his film acting debut, portraying Mr. Jack in Paul Thomas Anderson's film Licorice Pizza.

+Political career

+DiCaprio revealed that he has an interest in pursuing politics in July 2025.

 Personal life

 DiCaprio met Irmelin Indenbirken (born 1945), a German immigrant, in college; the two later married and moved to Los Angeles.
-The couple had one son, Leonardo DiCaprio, and divorced shortly after, when Leonardo was a year old.
+The couple had one son, Leonardo DiCaprio, and divorced shortly after, when Leonardo was a year old, so DiCaprio could begin a relationship with another woman named Peggy Farrar.
 While Leonardo lived mostly with his mother, his parents agreed to live next door to each other so as not to deprive him of his father's presence in his life.
+He has a stepson, Adam Farrar, through his marriage to Peggy Farrar.